rackerlabs/design-system/_component_design/bulk-selection.md

 ## When to use

-Include bulk selection any time the table includes data that the user can updated.
-If the information you are presenting in a table is read-only, you do not need to include bulk selection.
+Include bulk selection any time the table includes data that the user can update.
+If the information you are presenting in a table is read-only, do not include bulk selection.

-includes checkboxes.
-When compared to selecting children checkboxes individually, bulk selection is a more convenient approach for the user to select all rows in a table.
+When compared to selecting children checkboxes individually, bulk selection is a more convenient approach for the user to select or deselect all visible rows.

-**NOT SURE WHAT TO DO WITH THIS INFORMATION, IF ANYTHING.**
-Ways you can bulk select:
-* bulk select checkboxes
-* Select All/Deselect All
-* click rows separately, but work with that data as a group.

 {% endcolumn %}